FindByColor/color-library/docs/data-definitions.md

 **Complementary:**

-> Two colors are complementary when they are each on opposite ends of color wheel.
+> Two colors are complementary when they are each on opposite ends of the color wheel.

 **Split Complementary:**